 Please note that it is your responsibility to do whatever training you require to be able to pass the check ride.

-The lead pilot is there to take on as much of the aviation workload as possible so that you only need to fly the plane and can focus on the actual flying as well as sightseeing and exploring.
+The Lead Pilot is there to take on as much of the aviation workload as possible so that you can focus on the actual flying as well as sightseeing and exploring.
 For example, when you arrive for breakfast the Lead Pilot will already have checked the weather, prepared and submitted a flight plan and will give you a printed copy of the flight plan for your aircraft.
 He or she will also give you a briefing on the day’s flight.
 Then, after takeoff, the lead pilot is available to provide in-air assistance if requested.

 If there are any equipment problems, they will be addressed by the Lead Pilot and the Tour Director while you relax.